Telecom · E-commerce · 8 years

 Decisions that mattered

-The Tech Movement initiative kept growing — coding challenges, scholarships, conferences, partnerships.
-Rather than designing each landing page in isolation, I built a visual and structural language for the program so any new initiative slotted in immediately.
+The Tech Movement initiative kept growing.
+Coding challenges, conferences, scholarships, partnerships.
+Rather than designing each new landing page from scratch, I built a shared visual and structural language for the program so every new piece could slot in right away and feel like it belonged.
+That system supported over $3M in scholarship initiatives over time.

 What changed

-Specific metrics covered in the full case study (request access below).
-Public-facing highlights:
+Specific metrics covered in the full case study Public-facing highlights:

 3